jfspps/howtos/ADTsAndDesignPatterns/CustomBinarySearchTree.md

+---
+title: The Binary Search Tree
+nav_order: 3
+parent: ADTs and Design Patterns in Java
+---

-# The Binary Search Tree data type #
+# The Binary Search Tree

 This represents an example showing how to implement a binary search tree.